 - No investigational treatment will be administered on this protocol.
 In circumstances approved by the Section Chief, a patient may be deemed ineligible for investigational therapy, yet may present a unique clinical training experience for Thoracic Surgery Section physicians and clinical associates, and undergo standard treatment.

 - It is anticipated that the protocol will enroll ~ 75 - 80 patients per year over 10 years for a maximum of 800 patients.

 |Ages||N/A - 100 Years|

 |Accepts Healthy Volunteers||No|

 Patients with potentially malignant or suspicious lesions, or with biopsy proven lung cancers or esophageal cancers, malignant pleural mesotheliomas, mediastinal or chest wall neoplasms, thymoma/thymic carcinomas, or thoracic metastases from cancers of non-thoracic origin.

 Patients must have an ECOG performance score of 0-2.

 Patients must be 18 years of age or older.
 Patients under 18 years of age may participate if the tissue acquisition is performed during a clinically indicated surgical procedure, and the sampling of tissue, blood and urine does not add risk to the clinically indicated procedures.

 Patients must be aware of the neoplastic nature of his/her illness.
-The patient or parent must be willing to sign an Informed Consent, and undergo endoscopic biopsies of tumor and adjacent normal tissues, and provide blood (30cc) and urine (100cc) samples to support ongoing laboratory research endeavors pertaining to the epigenetics of thoracic malignancies.
+The patient must be willing to undergo endoscopic biopsies of tumor and adjacent normal tissues, and provide blood (30cc) and urine (100cc) samples to support ongoing laboratory research endeavors pertaining to the epigenetics of thoracic malignancies.